andylokandy/preemptive/README.md

 ## Project Structure

 This project is collections of several stages of building a preliminary preemptive OS from sketch.
-The `Final` folder contains the final version we want to build step by step.
+The `Final` folder contains the final version we build up step by step.
 I'll make sure every code in each chapter can be compiled and run on `blue-pill`.

 ## Build and Run